mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 >
 > What I really want to say is, "That's what we expected."

-## Fog Creek didn't finance it
+## Fog Creek didn't finance the documentary

-I had always thought that Fog Creek fully funded this documentary, but reading the [job posting](https://www.joelonsoftware.com/2005/03/23/documentary-filmmaker-wanted/), I realized they specifically didn't fund it.

-It was more of an angel investor model:
+In researching the documentary, one of the big surprises was that Fog Creek didn't actually finance it.
+I had remembered it as essentially a vanity project that Fog Creek funded as advertising, but reading the [job posting](https://www.joelonsoftware.com/2005/03/23/documentary-filmmaker-wanted/), I realized it was more of an angel investor model:

 > We’re looking for a filmmaker who will finance and make the film themselves and own the rights.
 We want someone who can promote the film to typical documentary outlets...

-He said in his blog that he paid the filmmaker $5k stipend and $5k for expenses, but a later column he wrote for _Inc_ says, "We ended up paying the filmmaker about $30,000."
+Spolsky said in his blog that he paid the filmmaker $5k stipend and $5k for expenses, but [a later column](https://web.archive.org/web/20230712203549/https://www.inc.com/magazine/20080101/how-hard-could-it-be-the-four-pillars-of-organic-growth.html) he wrote for _Inc._ magazine says, "We ended up paying the filmmaker about $30,000."

 It's an interesting choice, and I guess it worked.
-Fog Creek has let a lot of the original links around Copilot die, but the filmmaker still cared enough to upload a high-def copy to YouTube 18 years later.
+Fog Creek no longer cares about Copilot or _Aardvark'd_.
+They've taken the intern's development blog offline, and Joel has deleted many of the artifacts related to Copilot.
+But the filmmaker still cared enough about _Aardvark'd_ that he uploaded a high-def copy to YouTube 18 years later.

 ## Aardvark artifacts